naffnuff/CppGuidelines/CppGuidelines.md

 Always catch exceptions by reference.
 Do not create exceptions with `new`.
 * *Reason:* Adding dynamic memory management to exception handling is pointless and creates memory leaks.
 Catching by value would disable the polymorphism we require by using std::exception.
 Catching by pointer and by reference cannot be done by the same catch clause.

 Everything that can be affected by an exception must be exception-safe.
-Note that specifically this means that the [RAII](https://en.cppreference.com/w/cpp/language/raii) pattern is used.
+This means that the [RAII](https://en.cppreference.com/w/cpp/language/raii) pattern is used.
 All std containers follow RAII and are thus exception-safe.
 * *Reason:* New standards make the issue of error safety manageble.
 There is no point in introducing exceptions if the code does not use the other modern constructs that go along with them.
 Also, many `std` functions may throw exceptions.

 Don't use `throw`.
 Declare `noexcept` where appropriate; all other functions should be expected to throw.